 Ley lines and folklore

+Unlike the highly visible Stone Circles, Ley lines are not seen.
 Ley lines are often discounted as folklore or are relegated to the realm of pseudo-science.
 Sceptics will say that Britain is so rich in ancient history that it is possible to draw a line anywhere across the country and find that it connects significant sites.
-Indeed, one can apply that argument to a map of phone boxes or Woolworths’ stores!
+Indeed, one could apply that argument to a map of post boxes or McDonalds’ outlets!

 One of our favourite books about ley lines is this one…

 Modern science naturally deserves respect.
+And it seems heavily weighted on the “against” side here.
 However, it is worth noting that in their conquests of England and Europe, the Romans documented long straight tracks between sacred or ancient sites at the time of invasion.

-Of course, ley lines are not exclusive to Britain; they are also recognised in other countries too.
+Ley lines are not exclusive to Britain.
+They are also recognised in other countries.
 France, Portugal, Belgium, China, the USA and Malta for example.

 Even the Nazis expressed an interest in ley lines quite independently of Watkins’ ideas.
 The Germans investigated ‘Heilige Linien’ (Holy Lines) in the 1920s.
 Indeed, the German heartland holds a huge network of them.